nuejs/nue/packages/nuejs.org/docs/hello-world.md

 echo '# Hello, World!' > index.md
 ```

-Congrats!
-Your first Nue application is ready 🍻🍻.
-You can start working on it by running `nue` command inside the directory:
+Done.
+Our first Nue application is ready.
+You can run it by running `nue` inside the directory:

 ```
 # Start nue in "watch" mode